mwdearing/ArcSight-Scripts/README.md

 ## SmartConnectors
 * container_restart.ps1 -> Used with connector frameworks installed on windows host.
 * sclb_stop_start.sh -> Used to quicky stop and start the ArcSight Loadbalancing SmartConnector.
+* thub_cert_store_builder.sh -> Used to quickly stand up a single cert store for connector destinations to use when sending to Transformation Hub over SSL
 * nonappliance_sc_stop_start.sh -> Refer to the script below, exact same script without the interaction with the monit service.
 * appliance_sc_stop_start.sh -> Used to quickly stop and start a ArcSight SmartConnector Container on a ArcMC Appliance.